What should I expect when I come to Worship at King's Cross?

 - Worshipers will need to pick up enough sets for all communicants in their family from the basket as they enter the worship area for the service.

-- We will begin with King’s Tots nursery for kids 4 and under.
+- We have King’s Tots nursery for kids 4 and under.

-- We are prayerful that if things move forward well that we will be able to once again provide King’s Kids Worship for our K - 3 grade.
+- We are praying as things move forward we will be able to once again provide King’s Kids Worship for our K - 3 grade.

 What are the Covid Guidelines For Children attending King Tot’s?